shcaba/The-Album-Rater/README.md

 * 2 - Disgusting
 * 1 - Complete rubbish

-Provide your ratings use the example csv file.
+Provide your ratings (see the download link for the "Ex_rankings.csv"" file, or just open in from repo you have downloaded as a template) as a csv file.

-Upload your song scores and have the app calcualte your album rankings using the following metrics:
+Upload your song scores and have the app calculate your album rankings using the following metrics:
 * Median song score (central album song rating)
 * Number of songs with score of 10 (number of stone cold classics)
 * Number of songs with scores of 8 and above (number of exceptional songs)